mxrnx/fikaba/README.md

 1. Place the files from this repository in a folder on your webserver and set the permissions of that folder to 777
 2. Edit/move config.example.php to config.php and edit it
+3. If you want to use oekaki, execute `git submodule init; git submodule update`, first in the root folder, and then in js/ritare.
+This will pull in the oekaki applet and its dependencies, respectively.
-3. Navigate to imgboard.php in your browser
+4. Navigate to imgboard.php in your browser
-4. Log in to the default admin account (password REPLACEME) and create a new account.
+5. Log in to the default admin account (password REPLACEME) and create a new account.
 The default one will be automatically removed
-5. Pour yourself some puerh and admire your professional adminship
+6. Pour yourself some puerh and admire your professional adminship

 ## Updating
 [See here](https://github.com/knarka/fikaba/blob/master/docs/update.md)

+## Contributing
+Contributions are welcome.
+Github wants me to make a CONTRIBUTING file, but I won't.

 ## License
 See the file LICENSE.